Cleaning Granite Countertops With Hydrogen Peroxide

 Do you have any experience with using Hydrogen Peroxide for cleaning granite countertops and if not, do you have any concerns about doing so?

-Yes, Hydrogen Peroxide is commonly used on marble and granite countertops for stain removal... not so much for cleaning though.
-You'll find complete and detailed information
+Yes, Hydrogen Peroxide is commonly used on marble and granite countertops for stain removal... not so much for regular cleaning and here's why...

 in our Granite & Marble Maintenance e-books